 Photography, arts, culture and society have always fascinated me.
 I started my own fanzine and wrote music critic for my local paper early on, carrying around my typewriter wherever I went (this was in the predigital age, my daughters would say in the Stone Age…).
 I went on with photography studies at GFU, Stockholm and ICP (International Center of Photography) in New York.
 I have worked as a movie-, literature- and art critic for many years.
 Feature stories is what I do most.
 I have been contributing to publications and organisations like Unicef and UN with stories from remote areas around the world, for magazines and newspapers in Scandinavia and US.

-I am based in Stockholm, in a house on a hill, by a lake with my wife Linda and three children.
+I am based in Stockholm, in a house on a hill, by a lake with my family.

 Its been quite a journey and it will continue – I feel I am just getting more and more curious.
 Its pretty easy to summarize it all – people, places and passions.